United Nations High Commissioner for Refugees (UNHCR*)* **

 The resettlement unit in Nairobi currently consists of 1 P3 Resettlement & CP Officer, 1 P2 Associate Resettlement Officer (JPO) , 1 NOA Assistant Resettlement Officer, two 5 GL staff, two G4 staff.

-This proposal concerns the deployment of a Resettlement case officer through UNOPS to the UNHCR Branch Office for Kenya.
+This proposal concerns the deployment of a Resettlement case reviewer through UNOPS to the UNHCR Branch Office for Kenya.

 The Branch Office for Kenya continues to face an extraordinarily large workload.
-In order to meet its resettlement targets, the Resettlement Unit requires ongoing assistance from a UNOPS L1 to ensure continuity of operations and quality assurance.
-UNHCR Branch Office for Kenya will implement or continue to implement a number of resettlement initiatives in which the Resettlement case officer will have an active role**.**
+In order to meet its resettlement targets, the Resettlement Unit requires ongoing assistance from a UNOPS Level 2 to ensure continuity of operations and quality assurance.
+UNHCR Branch Office for Kenya will implement or continue to implement a number of resettlement initiatives in which the Resettlement case reviewer will have an active role.

 Duties and Responsibilities

-Under the supervision of the Resettlement & CP Officer at the UNHCR Branch Office for Kenya, the Case Officer will:
+Under the supervision of the Resettlement & CP Officer at the UNHCR Branch Office for Kenya, the Case Reviewers will:

-• Interview refugees, undertake necessary action / assessments to finalise the resettlement assessment, and complete RRFs for cases deemed by the office to meet the resettlement criteria;
+• Interview refugees, undertake necessary action / assessments to finalise the resettlement assessment, and complete RRFs for cases deemed by the office to meet the resettlement criteria, if required;

 • Liaise with other functional units with UNHCR and partner agencies to ensure necessary action is taken / assessments made to finalise documentation on resettlement submissions;